JeSuisBaguette/F1-Discord-Bot/README.md

 ### **Bot.py:**

 Contains code that interacts with the Discord API.
-Houses all functions and classes necessary to make the bot run in context of Discord.
+Houses all functions and classes necessary to make the bot run on Discord servers.

 ### **Data.py:**